Zero Waste Gardening

 Part of the community gardens' constitution has an objective: "encouragement of zero waste gardening".

-- People should compost their "weeds".
+• People could compost their "weeds".
 What even is a weed?
 Arguably, what you actually want in your compost heap.

-- Remove weeds prior to them going to seed.
-That way you can compost them on your plot without adding to the seed bank on your plot and in your compost.
+• Remove weeds prior to them going to seed.
+That way you could compost them on your plot without adding to the seed bank on your plot and in your compost.

-- You should probably already be spending at least 30% of your time at your plot improving your soil.
-So if you don't already have multiple compost bins then you should start allocating space now and to deal with future demands.
+• You could have multiple compost bins on your plot.
+If you don't, then you could start allocating space now and to deal with future demands.

-- If you have existing waste on your plot that can't be dealt with you on your plot.
-You can always take your own waste home in your car and put it in your home bin.
-Take a little bit of waste every time you leave the gardens
+• You could always take your own waste home in your car and put it in your home bin.
+You could take a little bit of waste every time you leave the gardens

 Don't: